SpaghettiOs: History

+On the 72nd anniversary of the Japanese attack on Pearl Harbor in 2013, SpaghettiOs' Twitter account posted a lighthearted message that was criticized as disrespectful.
+Various parodies were posted mocking it.
+SpaghettiOs removed the tweet in question and apologized for any offense.

+Campbell's launched Spicy Original SpaghettiOs featuring Frank's RedHot in 2023, designed to appeal to millennials, calling it a "hot, more mature twist on a classic offering that our adult consumers grew up enjoying" according to one company executive.
+One reviewer found the product mild compared to spicy chili but ill-suited for younger children.
+She enjoyed the brighter red color compared to the original product and said "good vibes are guaranteed".

 Nutrition

 Ingredients of SpaghettiOs Original are: water, tomato puree (water, tomato paste), enriched pasta (wheat flour, niacin, ferrous sulfate, thiamine mononitrate, riboflavin, folic acid), high-fructose corn syrup, contains less than 2% of: salt, enzyme modified cheddar cheese (cheddar cheese [cultured milk, salt, enzymes, calcium chloride], water, disodium phosphate, enzymes), vegetable oil (corn, canola, and/or soybean), enzyme modified butter, skim milk, beta carotene for color, citric acid, paprika extract, flavoring.
 Potential allergens: wheat and milk.

-The Environmental Working Group assessed the nutrition, ingredients, and processing of Spaghettios in Tomato and Cheese Sauce, producing detailed results and a weighted score of 6.0/10 (lower is better), typical for this type of foodstuff.